aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 We will be able more information into additional fields of the metadata resource.
 Size of template, number of resources are obvious candidates.

+We will be able to support non-jsii languages by adding metadata-specific APIs to the CDK.

+The jsii RTTI mechanism can be extended in the future as well, though those extensions are out of scope of this RFC.

+If we want to change the encoding of the payload in any way, we can.

+If the payload grows too large and changing the encoding scheme won't be enough to reduce it, we can transport and reference the payload as an asset.
+Though, that would require us to gain read access to a customer's S3 bucket from our account, which has security implications; it would also require a customer to have a bootstrapped account for *every* deployment, even small ones (though we could lift *that* limitation by hosting bootstrap buckets on behalf of users).

 # Unresolved questions

 - How acceptable is the giant base64-encoded blob in the template?
 If we want